mrd0ll4r/kaleidoscope/README.md

         and `button_long_press` (which contains the number of seconds for which the button was pressed, as `u64`).
         All other events do not contain a value and `-1` will be passed to the handler.

-TODO callable programs, rename inputs/outputs, slow mode.
+TODO callable programs, rename inputs/outputs.

 #### Event Handlers